jimleeii/PackageManager/README.md

 **Expected Performance:**
 - Repository operations: Sub-microsecond for lookups
 - Method queries: ~1-10ms for 20,000 methods across 100 packages
-- Assembly isolation overhead: ~2-5x slower than default context
+- Assembly isolation overhead: ~2533x slower than default context
 - Memory: Isolated contexts use more memory but can be unloaded

+### CI/CD Integration

+The benchmark suite is compatible with GitHub Actions and other CI/CD environments.
+The program automatically detects when running in non-interactive mode (e.g., redirected console input) and skips interactive prompts.

 ## Thread Safety